vnphanquang/pq-typewriterjs/README.md

    ```
    If wrapping is concerned, see CSS [white-space](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space), [word-break](https://developer.mozilla.org/en-US/docs/Web/CSS/word-break), and [overflow-wrap](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-wrap).

-- ID identifiers for the **typewriter** element and **cursor** element are up to you.
+- ID identifiers for **typewriter** element and **cursor** element are up to you.
 But make sure to reflect them correctly in the script.

 ## Command